serverlesspub/serverless.pub/src/_posts/2019-01-13-deploy-frontend-to-s3-and-sar.md

 ---
 layout: post
 title:  "How to use CloudFormation to deploy Frontend Apps to S3 and Serverless Application Repository"
-excerpt: "Deploy and publish Frontend SPA apps, static websites and MicroFrontends to S3 and Serverless Application Repository using CloudFormation"
+excerpt: "Deploy and publish Frontend SPA apps, UI components, static websites and MicroFrontends to S3 and Serverless Application Repository using CloudFormation"
 date: 2019-01-13 20:00:00
 categories:
   - Serverless